local-motion/product/functionality/users_and_access/user_types.md

 has properly authenticated himself by a login procedure that user qualifies as a regular user.

-### Moderators
+### Global moderators
-Moderators have overall access and are able to intervene when local groups get into trouble.
+Global moderators have overall access and are able to intervene when local groups get into trouble.
 Longfonds employees and possibly assigned volunteers will typically be a moderator.
 - this user type will be introduced in sprint 4